tinacms/tina.io/content/docs/inline-editing.md

     description: InlineField
 ---

 _Inline Editing_ in Tina refers to editing values directly in the area they appear on the page, instead of in the Tina sidebar.
-These are the **general steps**:
+These are the **general steps** to set up inline editing:

 1. [Configure _InlineForm_](/docs/inline-editing#adding-inline-editing-with-inlineform)
 2. [Add Inline Fields](/docs/inline-editing#using-preconfigured-inline-fields)